garisonjulius/AWS-Certified-Cloud-Practitioner-Certification-My-Notes/README.md

 <img width="1067" alt="Screenshot 2024-07-02 at 8 06 59 PM" src="https://github.com/garisonjulius/AWS-Certified-Cloud-Practitioner-Certification-My-Notes/assets/101013769/ef0c31bb-aaf1-45d2-b95e-2d68a11983f5">

 ## AWS API
-- An http api that you can use by sending http requests using applicaitons that interact with api such as Postlam
+- An HTTP API that you can use by sending HTTP requests using applications that interact with API such as Postlam
 - Each AWS service has its own service endpoint that I can send requests to
 - Usually people interact with the API through **AWS Management Console (web interface)** , **AWS SDK (using your favorite programming language)**, and **AWS CLI (interact through terminal/shell)**
-- ARN (Amazon Resource Name) is a an identifier used to identify resources within an AWS service
+- ARN (Amazon Resource Name) is an identifier used to identify resources within an AWS service
-- Follows this format: arn:partition:service:region:account-id:resource
+- Follows this format: arn:partition:service:region:account-id: resource

 ## Infrastructure as Code (LaC)
 - Writing a configuration script to automate creative, updating, and destroying cloud infrastructure
 - It is the blueprint of your cloud infrastructure
 - Allows you to easily share, version, and inventory your infrastructure
-- AWS has two offerings forwriting IaC: **AWS Cloud Formation** and **AWS Cloud Development Kit**
+- AWS has two offerings for writing IaC: **AWS Cloud Formation** and **AWS Cloud Development Kit**

 ### AWS Cloud Formation (CFN)
-- Declaritive tool meaning what you see is what you get (explicit)
+- Declarative tool meaning what you see is what you get (explicit)
 - More verbose but 0 chance of misconfiguration
 - Allows you to write infrastructure as code as either a JSON or YAML file
 - Simple but can lead to large files